minkymorgan/bytefreq-awk/README.md

 The awk program then reports frequencies of these in a human readable format.
 Use it to understand how to configure parsers for your data, and to do deeper investigations into issues.

 Do you set linefeed, or carriage returns, or both?
 Is the data in ASCII or EBCDIC?
-Are their odd binary characters in the file?
+Are there odd binary characters in the file?
 Are there diacrit marks to accommodate?
 example:

      od -cb testdata/testdata.tab | awk -f charfreq.awk | sort -n